Spaceport America: Google Skybender

 Google flight tested technology for deploying cellular-like communications equipment on aircraft.
 Test equipment was deployed on a conventional aircraft modified to be optionally-piloted.
 The Ultimate system would have been deployed on solar-powered high altitude UAVs.

 Facebook Aquila

 Facebook Aquila was developing technology for deploying cellular-like communications equipment on aircraft and intended to test first the aircraft (solar powered UAV), and then the full communication system.
-Customer cancelled program as a result of aircraft development problems, although ground had been broken on Spaceport America facilities.
+Customer canceled program as a result of aircraft development problems, although ground had been broken on Spaceport America facilities.

 Energetic X Inc.

 Spaceport America has hosted two sessions of testing launch technology using ram accelerator technology to accelerate projectiles to high velocities.

 Boeing Helicopters

 Boeing Helicopters tested helicopter auto-landing technology on moving platforms.
 An aircraft equipped with the technology under test made numerous landings on platform as it was towed along the Spaceport America runway.

 Armadillo Aerospace

 Armadillo Aerospace conducted developmental test flights of liquid fuel suborbital launch vehicles.
 Launches in late 2012 and early 2013 of their STIG B vehicle were licensed by the FAA.